Retail market indicators

 Market structure

-There were 21 active suppliers in the domestic gas and electricity retail markets as of September 2024.
-This consisted of 18 suppliers active in both gas and electricity, 1 in gas and 2 in electricity.
+There were 17 active suppliers in the domestic gas and electricity retail markets as of September 2025.
+This consisted of 16 suppliers active in both gas and electricity and 1 in electricity, with one exit during the fourth quarter of 2025.

 For our classification of suppliers by size see the ‘information tab’ of the market share indicators either for electricity or gas.